gomorpheus/morpheus-docs/integration_guides/Clouds/oraclecloud/oracleCloud.rst

 REGION
   Select the OPC region (populates after successful account authentication) COMPARTMENT
-  Select Compartment (populates after successful account authentication) INVENTORY
+  Choose to scope the Cloud to all compartments or to one specific compartment (populates after successful account authentication)
+INVENTORY
   Turn on for |morpheus| to discover and sync existing VMs